IriLrnr/EvIBM/DETAILED.md

 - **number_individuals**: system's carry capacity
 - **population_size**: keeps the actual size of the focal population
 - **individual_vector_size**: the size of the allocated population.
-It is bigger than the carry capacity so the population can float
+It is bigger than the carry capacity so the population can double
 - **reproductive_distance**: the maximum number of differences between two genomes of different individuals so they can reproduce
 - **genome_size**: The size of their genetic code (fixed)
 - **number_generations**: how long will the simulation last, in steps of time